Find Height of a Binary Tree

 Solution analysis

 • The best-case scenario occurs when the tree is balanced, or the tree's height is O(logn).
-So best case space complexity = O(logn)
+So best case space complexity = O(logn).

 • The worst-case scenario occurs when the tree is highly unbalanced or skewed, i.e., there is only one node at each level.
 In this case, the height of the tree is O(n).
-So worst-case space complexity = O(n)
+So worst-case space complexity = O(n).

-Iterative approach: Using BFS or Level order traversal
+Iterative approach: Using BFS (level order) traversal

 Solution idea

 Now a critical question is: Can we find the height of the tree without recursion?
 Can we use level order traversal to find height?
 Let's think!
-As we know from the binary tree property => The height of the binary tree = The total number of levels in the binary tree - 1.
-The idea is: We traverse tree using level order traversal, count total number of levels and return the height of the tree using the above formula.
+As we know, the height of the binary tree = The total number of levels in the binary tree - 1.
+So one idea is: We traverse the tree using level order traversal, count the total number of levels and calculate the height.

-So we traverse binary tree level by level and increment a level count by 1 whenever we reach a new level.
-To determine the next level from the current one, we count the number of nodes at the current level, and using a loop, we add the next-level nodes to the queue until the count of nodes at the current level is 0.
-Then, we move on to the next level and increment the level count by 1.
-This process is repeated whenever we encounter a new level in the tree.
+To implement this, we count nodes at the current level x, and using a loop, we add the next-level nodes to the queue until the count of nodes at the current level is 0.
+Now level order traversal has processed all the nodes at level x and it is at the start of the next level x + 1.
+At this stage, we increment the level count by 1.
+We keep repeating this process whenever we encounter a new level.
 At the start, the value of the level count is initialized to 0.

 Solution steps

-1. We create a queue Q and push the root node into it.
-We also initialize a variable levelCount with 0 to track the level count of the tree.
+2. We also initialize a variable levelCount with 0 to track the level count of the tree.

 levelCount = levelCount + 1